0mgABear/buygothope/README.md

 Completion Date: 22 Dec 2025

 The bot will have a daily reminder at 12PM about when is the next TOTO Jackpot.

+## Updates

+1. Quality of Life Update
+   Date Check.
+Bot runs everyday, will perform a check if the next draw date is the date of execution.
+   If so, bot will ping that the draw is "Tonight, XX timing" rather than the generic Next Draw: XX Day, XX Timing.